edgelesssys/constellation/rfc/updates.md

 There is a new CLI available: v2.6.0

-Your current CLI version is more than more minor version apart from the latest release.
+Your current CLI version is more than one minor version apart from the latest release.
 Please upgrade your cluster with the current CLI and then download the CLI of the next minor version and upgrade your cluster again.